Japanese Studies Grants

 My project will take place in April.
 If my application is successful, will I receive the grant funds in time?

 Results of all applications are released in late April, with funding generally not available until two months after that.
-For this reason, we recommend that applicants either: (a) consider not scheduling important project activities during the first few months of the grant period; or (b) be prepared to use other funds for initial expenses, and be reimbursed once funds from The Japan Foundation have been received.
+For this reason, we recommend that applicants for Conference Grants and Japanese Studies Projects either: (a) consider not scheduling important project activities during the first few months of the grant period; or (b) be prepared to use other funds for initial expenses, and be reimbursed later after funds are received in the event that the application is approved.
+In the case of Fellowships, April departures are not possible due to timelines for visa applications and attendant paperwork.
+The earliest possible departure date for fellows each year is May 20.

 Can I apply for support from multiple programs for the same project?